IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ---

-## How to open/close the Debug Menu?
+## How do I open/close the Debug Menu?

 TomTom IndiGO provides a debug menu giving access to functionality that is not normally available to the end-user.
 For example, starting a route demo.